vsriram28/dbcolumncommentor/README.md

  - Create a .env file with your Gemini API key and source it:
      GEMINI_API_KEY=your_api_key_here

- - Run the python script using python3.
+ - Run the python script using streamlit.
      % streamlit run src/app.py

  - Provide the sql file with one or more CREATE TABLE commands with the table definition, and provide the domain this table belongs to.
 A sample sql file (motgage_tables.sql) is provided as an example.